The Disability Visibility Project is an online community dedicated to creating, sharing, and amplifying disability media and culture.

 - Publishes original essays, reports, and blog posts about ableism, intersectionality, culture, media, and politics from the perspective of disabled people

-- Provides online spaces for people to share and connect
+- Builds online spaces for people to share and connect

 - Hosts and organizes Twitter chats about disability issues